Plan the Perfect Day Trip from Bozeman to Yellowstone National Park

 Visiting Montana and Yellowstone National Park is a bucket list trip for many travelers.
-And thanks to its plentiful lodging options, fabulous cafes and restaurants, engaging nightlife and easy airport access, Bozeman is the quintessential home base for the quintessential Yellowstone trip.
-In fact, it’s common for Yellowstone-bound visitors to stay in Bozeman and venture down into the park every day, returning to Bozeman in time for dinner, drinks and a bit of relaxation away from the throng of national park tourists.
+And thanks to its plentiful lodging options, fabulous cafes and restaurants, engaging nightlife, and easy airport access, Bozeman is the quintessential home base for your Yellowstone trip.
+In fact, it’s common for Yellowstone-bound visitors to stay in Bozeman and venture down into the park every day, returning to Bozeman in time for dinner, drinks, and a bit of relaxation away from the throng of national park tourists.

-If you’re planning your dream visit to Yellowstone, here’s why you should consider making Bozeman your launch pad for adventure and how to make the most of your time both in and out of the Park.
+If you’re planning your dream visit to Yellowstone, make Bozeman your launch pad for adventure, and check out our extensive Yellowstone guide!

 Bozeman is conveniently located between Yellowstone’s north entrance at Gardiner, Montana, and the west entrance in West Yellowstone, Montana.
 Basing in Bozeman gives you the opportunity to experience both areas of the park and enjoy their respective highlights without having to traverse busy Park roads in between.
 For those who desire an in-depth Yellowstone experience, driving in one entrance and out the other makes for an awesome day and a satisfying journey through the Park.